EremesNG/OutwardBetterInventory/README.md

 # Better Inventory

 ## Features
+Option to show item base price in inventory.

 Item context menu (right click) additons:
 - ``Salvage``: This is functionally equivalent to putting the item into the crafting menu and attempting to "craft" it.
 The result is usually iron scraps, linen, palladium, etc.